murdockfpv/murdockfpv.github.io/_posts/2021-01-24-Cloud-Research.md

 > Cloud ID: Stratocumulus, Altostratus, and Cirrocumulus.
 Time of photo: 2:13 pm (2 hours, 14 minutes before sunset)

-There was a variety of clouds on this day.
-Low on the horizon are stratocumulus clouds.
+These clouds are not aesthetically pleasing, but are important to be able to identify.
+There are a variety of clouds in this picture.
+Low on the horizon are a couple of stratocumulus clouds.
 In the middle is a sheet of altostratus translucidus clouds.
 Through the hole in that cloud sheet you can see high altitude, fluffy cirrocumulus clouds.

 <img src="https://github.com/murdockfpv/murdockfpv.github.io/blob/master/images/2021-01-24-cloudresearch/altostratus-cirrostratus_2021-01-20.JPG?raw=true" style="max-height: 100%; max-width: 100%"/>